Graviton-Code-Editor/Graviton-App/BUILDING.md

 Run as admin:
 > $ npm --global --production install windows-build-tools

-Install the dependencies:
+Install the project dependencies:
 > $ npm install

-Rebuild a dependency:
+Rebuild some dependencies with:
 > $ npm run rebuild

 ### Linux

-(Tested on ubuntu)
+(Tested on Ubuntu)

 You must have Python 2.7 installed.

 Install the dependencies:
 > $ npm install

-Rebuild a dependency:
+Rebuild some dependencies with:
 > $ npm run rebuild

 ### MacOS